 A: If you haven’t been on a bike for a while, have never done a course, or have only a few seasons of total experience, you will most likely benefit from the Basic Course.
 You may find the first section rudimentary, but most riders will find plenty to challenge them in the following sections.
 We personalize our instruction to the skill level of the individual student.
-If you have your own bike, we have a refresher course.
+If you have your own bike, we also have a refresher course.

 Q: I’m VERY nervous about taking the course and / or going on the road.
 Is that normal?

-A: Absolutely.
+A: Absolutely!
 We’d rather you were a bit nervous than unconcerned or overconfident.
 It shows you understand the potential risk.
-Usually, however, once they see how gradually and carefully the course progresses, even the most apprehensive students become a lot more comfortable.
+Usually, however, once you see how gradually and carefully the course progresses, even the most apprehensive students become a lot more comfortable.
 Then, lo and behold, they even discover that it’s FUN!
 The prospect of going out on the road for the first time can cause a return of the jitters, and that’s to be expected as well.
-If either you or your instructors feel you aren’t ready, you WON’T go on the road.
+If either you or your coachess feel you aren’t ready, you WON’T go on the road.
 But if together we decide you’re ready, and you use what you’ve learned in your training, keep your head up and your eyes open, you’ll likely find the road isn’t as scary as you expected and probably a lot more fun.

 Q: Do you guys teach an off-road course?